Maintaining our quality of life, today and tomorrow

 Throughout Colorado, our roads and streets are congested and in rough shape.
 Every unnecessary moment you are stuck in your car lessens your productivity, adds an increase to our carbon emissions, and is frankly, an inconvenience.
 During Anita's term on the council, Westminster has pursued bold and innovative steps towards addressing our transportation and transit needs.
 Westminster invests millions of dollars every year on our roads.
 Therefore, Anita is an advocate for the completion of FasTracks.
 RTD has given an unacceptable timeline for the FasTracks project, which we voted for in 2004 and have been paying for ever since.
 She has testified with regional partners at RTD: asking for new and innovative approaches to bring the rail to our community, such as the recent Peak rail study.
 Under Anita's leadership, Westminster has accelerated the implementation and expansion of our bike program, and has improved the timing of our street lights to enhance safety and efficiency.
 We are founding members of Smart Cities Colorado, which is an organization that explores new and integrated technologies to improve transportation.
 Anita was asked by the Colorado Department of Transportation to serve as a stakeholder in a statewide committee that will guide Colorado in anticipating and planning for emerging technologies in transportation: such as driverless cars.
 Anita serves on the US-36 Mayors and Commissioners Coalition by working on regional strategies to improve transportation and to advocate for wise usage of federal and state transportation dollars.
 Because of Anita’s leadership, Westminster has a seat at the table, and as statewide solutions are discussed, our needs and concerns are heard.

 Anita is a climate champion, having served as President for Colorado Communities for Climate Action: a coalition of 27 local governments pushing for state and federal climate policies.
 Under Anita’s leadership, the group had a tremendous year working to pass historic climate change legislation.
 Anita was also on the steering committee for the Compact of Colorado Communities which assists communities with setting local goals and providing local governments with the knowledge and tools they need to promote climate resilience, adaptation, and mitigation in their communities.
 In Westminster, Anita has championed a city-wide commitment to environmental stewardship.
 She has led the way in increasing recycling and composting, protecting our open-space, promoting zero waste events.
 Within her term, she had pushed for the completion of our first Green House Emission Inventory and undertaking a community-wide Sustainability Plan.
 She is seen as a regional and national leader on environmental stewardship, and is regularly asked to speak on how local governments can make a real and meaningful impact.
-With lack of leadership on this issue at the federal level, it is more important than ever that we have local leaders who are proven environmental stewards.
+After a four year lack of leadership on this issue at the federal level we are finally seeing climate change and other environmental concerns getting the attention they deserve.
+It is more important than ever that we have local leaders who are proven environmental stewards.

 Every resident in Westminster should feel safe in their homes, at their place of business, on our trails, and on our streets.
 A safe city gives our residents the freedom and opportunity to enjoy and thrive in our community.
 Under Anita’s leadership we have invested in public safety and maintained a high level of support for our first responders.
 We have staffed up our police department, and enhanced pay and benefits for our police and firefighters, among others who protect our community.
 We have increased the allocation of resources our first responders receive from our city budget: providing these departments with the tools they need to do their job and to be safe.